nsfw-filter/nsfw-filter/README.md

 <img src="./demo/images/download.png" align="right"
      alt="Download now" width="120" height="178">

-A Google Chrome extension that filters out NSFW images from websites.
+A Web extension that filters out NSFW images from websites.

 It uses TensorFlow JS- a Machine Learning framework- to check NSFW images when they are loaded.